-If you are one of the roughly three million Americans with celiac disease (CD), you know that negotiating the holidays can be hard.
+If you're one of the roughly three million Americans with celiac disease (CD), you know that negotiating the holidays can be hard.
 Whether it be eating out more frequently or meals with family, ingesting even a small amount of gluten can cause serious pain and even intestinal damage.

-Unfortunately this tends to be one of the first things people do.
-Instead of dealing with all the food restrictions, they avoid avoid AVOID any event that could present conflicts.
+Unfortunately this tends to be one of the first things people do: Instead of dealing with all the food restrictions, they avoid any event that could present conflicts.
 While avoidance may work here and there, it’s not a great strategy for going through life with CD, because so much of life is centered around food.

 Cook the meal yourself

 If you are not part of a celiac-aware family, you might need to cook the Thanksgiving meal yourself.
 If others want to bring something, ask them to bring non-food items or things like soda or tea.
 Should the occasional gluten-laden gift treat make it to the table, label what’s what or move dishes with gluten to a different area.
 Be sure to set out serving utensils for every dish to prevent cross-contamination.

 If you aren’t cooking yourself, talk with the hostess

 Talking with the hosts can be one of the most challenging aspects for many people with CD.
 We don’t want to offend anyone but neither do we want to end up sick.
 It’s important to tell the hostess about your restrictions, and how seriously you have to avoid gluten.

 They need to be aware that CD is an autoimmune condition, NOT just a food preference.
 Beyond Celiac and the Celiac Disease Foundation have tons of resources you can print out and share with your family or hosts.

 Even then, the hosts may not understand that you won’t be able to eat a gluten-free item that they made in their gluten-containing kitchen.
 So be sure to make that clear if it's an issue for you.